 Impact

 LangGraph load operations deserialize checkpoint data that is encoded with msgpack, automatically reconstructing Python objects during the process.
-This uncontrolled deserialization is a classic instance of unsafe object reconstruction, listed under CWE‑502.
-Because a crafted payload can influence the reconstruction logic, an attacker who can supply malicious data during checkpoint loading may be able to execute arbitrary code or otherwise compromise the running process.
+Based on the description, it is inferred that a crafted payload can influence the reconstruction logic, potentially leading to code execution or compromise of the running process, though the official documentation only states a potential for unsafe object reconstruction.

 Affected Systems